gutyoh/hs-chatgpt-prompts/README.md

 ### Generate topic structure
 >I'm working on a topic titled ["ENTER TOPIC TITLE/NAME HERE"] in the ["ENTER PROGRAMMING LANGUAGE NAME HERE"] programming language, and I need you to provide a topic structure for it.
 The topic's first section should be "Introduction" section, and the last section should be "Conclusion".
 >
 >Each section in the topic should cover practical aspects of the topic, follow a sequential and logical order, and build upon the previous one without being redundant or repetitive.
 Aim for a total of 4-6 sections in addition to the "Introduction" and "Conclusion".
+In your answer, provide the section titles only WITHOUT any additional information or meta-text.

 ### Refine topic structure with specific author instructions